What is Speech Language Pathology?

 1. Language Therapy

-Adults may require language therapy due to a specific diagnosis which directly affects their language skills (such as specific language impairment, autism, Down syndrome or hearing loss) and/or a developmental delay.
+Adults may require language therapy due to a specific diagnosis which directly affects their language skills (such as specific language impairment, Autism Spectrum Disorder, Down Syndrome or hearing loss) and/or a developmental delay.

 Adults may also require language therapy due to stroke, closed head injury, traumatic brain injury and/or other neurogenic/degenerative diseases.